Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results: SR implementations and deployments

-The implementations, described in the previous paragraph, have been used in interoperability testing scenarios showcased at the 2017 SIGCOMM conference \cite{interop-demo}.
+Three interoperability events are listed in \cite{matsushima-spring-srv6-deployment}.
+The first (in chronological order) interoperability testing scenarios showcased at the 2017 SIGCOMM conference \cite{interop-demo}.
 The set of experiments included a L3 VPN scenario augmented with TE functionality and services function chaining processing.
 SREXT, VPP, Linux kernel, Barefoot Tofino, Cisco NCS5500 and Cisco ASR1000 routers were the network devices implementing SRv6 behaviors.
-While iptables and snort have been used as service functions.
+Iptables (firewall) and Snort (Intrusion Detection System) have been used as service functions.
 Finally, Wireshark and tcpdump have been leveraged to verify the proper operations of the network.

-\cite{draft-srh} reports the implementation status of other vendors.
-Juniper's Trio and vTrio NPUs has an experimental support of SRH (SRH insertion mode and \textit{End} processing of interfaces addresses).
-Instead, Huawei's VRP platform is in production stage and has the capability of adding SRH header and performing \textit{End} processing.

-To conclude the section, we mention that large scale deployments of SRv6 in production networks have been recently announced.
-In particular two mobile operators are planning SRv6 deployments in their ``pre-5G'' or ``5G-ready' networks (\cite{blog-cisco-softbank-srv6,blog-cisco-iliad-srv6}).
+The second set of interoperability test scenarios were run in March 2018 by the European Advanced Networking Test Center (EANTC) and their results \cite{eantc-2018} were presented at the MPLS + SDN + NFV World Congress conference in April 2018.
+In these tests, the implementations of CISCO and UTStarcom and the testing platforms of Ixia and Spirent were involved.
+The tests concerned Layer 3 IPv4 VPNs based on SRv6 (also including Traffic Engineering features in the SRv6 underlay) and SRH based Topology Independent (TI-LFA) Fast Reroute mechanisms.
+The third set of interoperability test scenarios were run in March 2019 and their results \cite{eantc-2018} were presented at the MPLS + SDN + NFV World Congress conference in April 2019.
+In these tests, a routing platform from Cisco (NCS 5500) and two from Huawei (NE9000-8 and NE40E-F1A) were involved.
+The tests concerned Layer 3 IPv4 and IPv6 VPNs based on SRV6, the validation of some SRv6 behaviors, SRv6 based fast reroute and OAM procedures (Ping and traceroute) based on \cite{id-srv6-oam}.

+Eight large scale deployments of SRv6 are listed in \cite{matsushima-spring-srv6-deployment}, involving the following nationwide operator networks: Softbank (Japan), China Telecom (China), Iliad (Italy), LINE Corporation (Japan), China Unicom (China), CERNET2 (China), MTN Uganda Ltd (Uganda), NOIA Network.
+We refer the reader to \cite{matsushima-spring-srv6-deployment} for the details about these deployments.